aap/ainliforth/README.md

 # Forth in PDP-11 machine code

-(Ainlif is gothic for eleven)
+Ainlif is Gothic for eleven.

 ## How to run
- - start pdp11
+ - start pdp11 from simh
  - load papertape with "l[oad] pt"
  - run main with "g[o]"